Losing emotional control?

-Losing emotional control in a changing world?
+Losing emotional control isn't pretty.

 Why you lose emotional control